Psychology Thesis Guidelines: Fall 2013 – Summer 2014

 The official master copy for submission is prepared.
 For more details on the actual preparation, please see the university Thesis and Dissertation Office’s Guidelines mentioned above.
 Submission and completion deadlines are announced in advance on the Thesis and Dissertation Office’s web site (http://www.csulb.edu/library/guide/serv/).

-After your committee signs the Approval Signature page, take it to the College of Liberal Arts (COLA) to get the Associate Dean’s signature.
+After your committee signs the Approval Signature page, and your thesis is formatted per univesity regulations, take it to the College of Liberal Arts (COLA) to get the Associate Dean’s signature.
 The turn-around time for the Dean to sign is usually one to two days (unless out of town – call ahead to verify availability), as he will read your thesis before signing off on it.

 Then, take the entire thesis (in the paper box – this protects it) to the Thesis and Dissertation Office before the Submission Deadline.
 Please refer to the Thesis Reviewer’s web site regarding submission periods and deadlines.